rontarrant/gtkDcoding/docs/_posts/2019-02-01-0006-position-a-window.md

-# 2019-02-01-0006 Position a Window
+# Position a Window

 Sometimes you need a window to land in a specific spot on the screen.
-I’ve never found a reason, but that doesn’t mean you won’t.
+As a user, I like windows and dialogs to open in the last position I used and closed them.
+This is pretty much mandatory behaviour with a three-monitor set-up so I don't waste time scanning all that screen real estate to figure out where my application or dialog just opened.

 For [this example](https://github.com/rontarrant/gtkDcoding/blob/master/001_window/window_001_05_positioned.d), I used two buttons, one to move the window up and to the left, the other to move it down to the right.
 And because of that, I had to use a Box object because (if you remember) we can’t put more than one object into a window, but we can if we use a Box and put the Box in the window.